rocketlabdelta/info-central/recovery.md

 The typical recovery mechanism is a parachute.
 The components of one rocket’s recovery system are shown below.

-{% media /images/recovery_rocket.jpg|Annotated view of a dual deployment recovery system in a high power rocket %}
+{% picture path: '/images/recovery_rocket.jpg', caption: 'Annotated view of a dual deployment recovery system in a high power rocket' %}

 This rocket uses an altimeter to split the rocket at about the midpoint at apogee.
 A small (drogue) parachute is used to stabilize the rocket’s descent, but not to significantly slow the rocket.